PhonicCanine/microbit-lessons/week3/Readme.md

 The program should count the number of times that a user presses the `a` button, and displays that value when the user presses the `b` button.

-As a basic scafolding, here's some code:
+As a basic scaffolding, here's some code:

 ```py
 from microbit import *